 You can expect to spend around $500 for a light-use computer and closer to $1000 for a high-performance PC.

-Know what you want, buy online after you play with one in the store, avoid the up sell, look for instant rebates, and know how you plan on using the computer.
+The most important consideration when buying a desktop computer is to know what you want.
+Buy online after you play with one in the store, avoid the up sell, look for instant rebates, and know how you plan on using the computer.
 If you can do those things, you’ll have no problem when it’s time to shop for a computer.